-Will declare war: Chandrababu Naidu-led TDP frustrated over Budget 2018
+Injustice to Andhra in Budget 2018, will declare war: Chandrababu-led TDP

 The state had lined up a slew of infrastructure projects and a new capital to be built for which it had pinned hopes on getting commensurate financial assistance from the Centre this time.

-The TD is highly disappointed at the snub and is in the mood to make its displeasure known to the Centre.
+The TDP is highly disappointed at the snub and is in the mood to make its displeasure known to the Centre.

 Union Budget 2018: Andhra Pradesh CM frustrated, to discuss with MPs